Defense Contract Management Agency

 The Defense Contract Management Agency (DCMA) is an agency of the United States federal government reporting to the under secretary of defense for acquisition and sustainment.
 It is responsible for administering contracts for the Department of Defense (DoD) and other authorized federal agencies.
 Its headquarters is located at Fort Lee, Virginia.
 DCMA also administers Foreign Military Sales contracts.

+Operations

+DCMA provides specialized price and cost oversight to ensure that the government pays a fair and reasonable price for defense goods, particularly in non-competitive environments.
+This includes monitoring contractor compliance with the Truth in Negotiations Act (TINA), which mandates the certification of accurate, complete, and current cost or pricing data for sole-source contracts exceeding the statutory threshold.
+Under the National Defense Authorization Act for Fiscal Year 2026, the DCMA began implementing guidance to raise this mandatory disclosure threshold to $10 million for defense contracts entered into after June 30, 2026.

+Aircraft Integrated Maintenance Operations

+The Aircraft Integrated Maintenance Operations (AIMO) Command is part of DCMA, and it focuses on aircraft maintenance.
+It has operations in several U.S. locations, including Eglin Air Force Base in Florida; St. Augustine, Florida; Oklahoma City, Oklahoma; Greenville, South Carolina; and San Antonio, Texas.

+It was established on August 10, 2003, replacing Southeast Aircraft Operations (SEAO), and became its own command in October 2020.
+The current commander of AIMO is Gabriel Hohner since March 2, 2023; the immediate prior commander was Jeffrey Carty (a resident of Meredith, New Hampshire), who had served starting in March 2020.

 History

 Contract administration within DoD has been studied and modified for many years.
 In the early 1960s, a study was commissioned by the Secretary of Defense to examine the entire DoD contracting process.
 Known as "Project 60," the findings pointed to numerous benefits of consolidating contract administration and audit.
 At that time, each defense agency and military service was administering and auditing its own contracts, which resulted in a great amount of duplicate effort.
 Many of the contract administration responsibilities were eventually moved to the Defense Logistics Agency (DLA).
 However, the military services continued to retain oversight of the major weapon systems acquisition programs.